Engineer Your Terminal: Building a Better Development Environment in 2025

 && chmod +x setup.sh && ./setup.sh

-Your Terminal, Your Rules
+Your Terminal, Your Engineering Environment

-Picking a Terminal
+Choosing a Terminal

-Here is my stance on terminals:
+Here's my engineering-focused perspective on terminals:

 The Shell